Frequently Asked Questions about OSU College of Forestry Research & Demonstration Forests

 The College of Forestry’s philosophy is to use the least amount of herbicide possible to meet specific needs.
 Recently harvested sites are treated with herbicides to temporarily reduce competing vegetation and allow tree seedlings to establish after being planted, and to meet state of Oregon reforestation requirements.
 Herbicides are also used to control or reduce invasive plants like false brome, Himalayan blackberry, English hawthorn, and Scotch broom.
 Herbicides are used in some restoration efforts to reduce invasive plants and allow the seeding or planting of native vegetation into meadow, prairies, oak woodlands and other areas.
 Herbicide applications are conducted in compliance with state of Oregon and federal regulations under the supervision of a licensed pesticide applicator.

 Currently, approximately 3.7% of land in the McDonald-Dunn Forests are old forest reserves.
 These patches are permanently protected.
-In addition, individual old trees (known as “legacy trees”) within younger forests are retained when younger forests are harvested.
+In addition, we strive to preserve the largest trees and legacy trees within harvest boundaries, unless they are structurally deficient and/or pose real hazard to infrastructure (nearby roads and structures) or recreational forest users.

 A foundational College of Forestry principle is that the research forests must be self-sustaining.
 Funds required for management of the forests are not provided by the College of Forestry, Oregon State University, the State of Oregon or by taxpayers.
 Sustainable timber harvests create an environment for research and learning and serve as the primary source of revenue.
 Other minor revenue sources include natural gas royalties and rent from communication towers located within some research forest tracts.